The BEST Filipino Chicken Adobo (Tender, Saucy, One Pot, Easy)

 • Avocado Oil – or high heat tolerant oil

-• 3/4 cup Low Sodium Soy sauce
+• 3/4 cup Low Sodium Soy sauce – Using low sodium allows for salt adjustment.

 • 1/3 cup White Distilled Vinegar (cane or coconut vinegar recommended) – White Distilled Vinegar is also common and works well.

-• 1 Small Onion – chopped
+• 1 Small Onion – chopped; Onion seasons the sauce, adds texture.

 • 1 tablespoon Brown sugar – This is a balancing ingredient and it is in this recipe.
 I highly recommend it, although it is OPTIONAL.

 • Cornstarch Slurry (optional) – 3/4 tablespoon cornstarch and 1 tablespoon cold water, mix, then add to the simmering sauce and bring to a high simmer.
 This is OPTIONAL is you desire a gravy like texture to the sauce.
+This ingredient makes this adobo recipe elevated and with a silkier sauce.

 Using Other Cuts of Chicken for Adobo Recipe

 • Boneless Chicken Thighs – Follow steps and remove as soon as they are fork tender which is usually 40 minutes or internal temp of 165 F, much sooner than bone-in versions.
 Place them in a bowl or platter with lid on, then add them back to the sauce when about to serve.
+Boneless and skinless thighs will be dry if you slow cook them for too long.

 • All White Meat Chicken Breasts – You have to velvet or tenderize chicken breasts and tenderloins first.
 Then sear and sauté the white meat quickly in it’s own pan, then add to the sauce when ready to serve.
 You cannot braise the white meat in the sauce or risk a very dry meat texture.
+I recommend white meat adobo stir fry if you want a leaner protein.

 Equipment